doubleventuri/Hands-On-Data-Analysis-with-Pandas-2nd-edition/README.md

 ~/Hands-On-Data-Analysis-with-Pandas-2nd-edition$ conda env create --file environment.yml
 ```

+# Python Data Analysis Workspace

+This workspace is set up for Python 3.9.13 and is ready for data analysis tasks using Jupyter notebooks and pandas.

+## Recommended Structure

+- `data/` — Store your datasets here
+- `notebooks/` — Jupyter notebooks for analysis
+- `src/` — Source code (scripts, modules)
+- `requirements.txt` — Python dependencies
+- `README.md` — Project documentation

+## Getting Started

+1. Create and activate a Python 3.9.13 environment (e.g., with conda or venv)
+2. Install dependencies: `pip install -r requirements.txt`
+3. Launch JupyterLab or Jupyter Notebook to start working

+---

+## requirements.txt
+- pandas
+- jupyter
+- numpy
+- matplotlib
+- seaborn

+Add more packages as needed for your class.

 ## Solutions
 Each chapter comes with exercises.
 The solutions for chapters 1-11 can be found [here](./solutions).
 Since the exercises in chapter 12 are open-ended, no solutions are provided.